Alibard/bombat-tyr/README.md

 * setIntegrationId() - integration ID of application (can't be empty,  is requiered);
 * setPhone() - user phone (not required);
 * setLocalized()  - locale of application (this parameter does not work in current version of SDK);
-* setAdditionalUserData() - additional data (not necessary);
+* setAdditionalUserData() - additional user profile data (not required);
-* putCustomStyle() - custom style, apply for all same item's in module;
+* putCustomStyle() - custom style applied for all same UI items in module (not required);

-### AdditionalData
+### Sending Additional User Profile Data

-Custom fields of user profile that will be sent to the Tabata server.
+Custom fields of user profile can be sent to the Tabata server as items of ArrayList.

 ```java
 final ArrayList<AdditionalDataModel> list = new ArrayList<AdditionalDataModel>();
 list.add(new AdditionalDataModel("color", "red", AdditionalDataModel.NO_VALIDATION));
 ```
-Where: color - it's value name, red - it's value, AdditionalDataModel.NO_VALIDATION - it's type.
+Where: "color" - is value name, "red" - is value, "AdditionalDataModel.NO_VALIDATION" - is field type.

+Field type shall be:
+* "AdditionalDataModel.NO_VALIDATION" - for freely editable user profile fields which are not supposed to be validated by user or Tabata authorities after every change of value.
+* "AdditionalDataModel.VALIDATION" - for fields which are supposed to be validated by user or Tabata authorities after every change of value.
+* "AdditionalDataModel.WITHOUT_CHANGES" - for not editable user profile fields.

-Example of adding list of additional data to SDK.
+Example of adding ArrayList of additional data to SDK.

 ```java
 final ArrayList<AdditionalDataModel> list = new ArrayList<AdditionalDataModel>();